 With mythology that includes the inaccurate number of active chemicals in marijuana, Hitler’s birthday, a fictional police code for marijuana use, and the music of Bob Dylan, “420” has had a storied, if not entirely true, history.

 History of 420

-In reality, 420 traces its history back to five friends from San Rafael High School who first coined the term in 1971.
+In reality, the history of 420 traces back to five friends from San Rafael High School who first coined the term in 1971.
 The friends were known then as the Waldos because their favorite hang out spot was on the wall outside their school.
 In 2012, after much false speculation, two of the Waldos decided to go on the record with the Huffington Post to finally reveal the term’s true origin.

 One day in the fall of 1971, the friends caught word of a secret marijuana patch located at Point Reyes near their school.
 The farm supposedly belonged to a member of the Coast Guard who could no longer tend the plants.
-Treasure map in hand, the Waldos intended to go hunting for the free marijuana.
+A treasure map in hand, the Waldos intended to go hunting for free marijuana.
 After all, it was harvest season.